Muramas/Stellaris-Mutator/README.md

 - All stars have 2 energy oribtals
 - All 2 mineral orbitals are 3
 - Change gene tailoring cost.
 Remove base cost and increase cost per pop.
-- Stratified Society faction is happy, even if you have robots (Ghost73)
+- (bugfix) Stratified Society faction is happy, even if you have robots (Ghost73)
-- Demoting pops faster - Rulers 3600 / specialist 1800 -> 360 days
+- Demoting pops faster - Rulers 3600 -> 720 / specialist 1800 -> 360 days
 - You need more tech in the current tier before moving up Tier 2 = 10, Tier 3 = 10, Tier 4 = 7, Tier 5 = 6
 - When you have an SR in your territory, the tech shows up more often.
 Also having an leader with the trait expertise materials also helps more (Fixed an issue with a NOT where it should be a NOR)
 - Stations give sublight speed, winddown, windup aura per station level.
-20-> 40%
+15-> 35%
 - Tech slider interval to 5% from 25%
 - Vassal Changes: CB last 100 years from 1.
 You can demand vassal / tribute from anyone.
 Does not matter how strong they are anymore.
 - Homeworld planet generation is 18-20 from 16-20
+- Increase the # of tech choices from 3 -> 4
+- Modify the empire sprawl numbers from 2 -> 1 from systems and colonies 2 -> 3

 # Tests To-Do
 - Increase planet size in galaxy generation to at least 12